 In the past few years, several studies have compared different metrics of the tropical expansion (e.g. Solomon et al., 2016; Adam et al., 2018; Staten et al., 2018; Waugh et al., 2018).
 In contrast, the Hadley circulation strength has only been compared between different reanalyses and climate models (e.g. Stachnik and Schumacher, 2011; Chemke and Polvani, 2019).
-No study

-- 45 (to our knowledge) has yet compared different metrics of the HC strength in the same dataset.
-Therefore, in this study, we perform such an inter-comparison of HC metrics and we assess how the trends estimated by different metrics compare with each other in the ERA5 and ERA-Interim reanalyses.
-We assess the sensitivity of the trends derived from the stream-function (1) based metrics in isobaric coordinates (Eq.
+No study (to our knowledge) has yet compared different metrics of HC strength in the same dataset.
+Therefore, in this study, we perform such an intercomparison of HC metrics and we assess how the trends estimated by different metrics compare with each other in the ERA5 and ERA-Interim reanalyses.
+We assess the sensitivity of the trends derived from the stream-function-based metrics in isobaric coordinates (Eq.
 1) to the choice of the pressure level.
-Motivated by uncertainties in the results based on different metrics, we propose two alternative metrics of the HC strength: 1) a stream-function-based metric of spatially- - 50 averaged HC strength, and 2) an energy metric defined as the total energy of the zonally-averaged unbalanced circulation, to which the HC is the main contributor.
-The first is similar to the existing metrics and grasps the overall trends of each HC, whereas the second new metric is a holistic approach that can be coupled to the global energy cycle but a priori does not distinguish between the NHC and SHC.
-Here the term 'unbalanced' denotes circulation that projects on the inertia-gravity (or non-Rossby) eigensolutions of the primitive equations (e.g. Kasahara, 2020).
+Motivated by uncertainties in the results based on different metrics, we propose two alternative metrics of HC strength: (1) a stream-function-based metric of spatially averaged HC strength; and (2) an energy metric defined as the total energy of the zonally averaged unbalanced circulation, to which the HC is the main contributor.
+The first metric is similar to the existing metrics and grasps the overall trends in each HC, whereas the second new metric is a holistic approach that can be coupled to the global energy cycle but a priori does not distinguish between the NHC and SHC.
+Here the term "unbalanced" denotes circulation that projects on the inertia-gravity (or non-Rossby) eigensolutions of the primitive equations (e.g. Žagar and Tribbia, 2020).

-55 The paper is organised as follows.
-Section 2 describes the data and methods including definition of various metrics.
-The metrics are compared in Section 3.
-Discussion and conclusions are given in Section 4.
+The paper is organized as follows: Section 2 describes the data and methods including definitions of various metrics.
+The metrics are compared in Sect.
+3. Discussion and conclusions are given in Sect.
+4.

-2 Data and Methods
+2 Data and methods